MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-c-r.md

 ms.custom: think-tank
 ---

-# Handling ALZ across Multiple AAD tenants - Considerations & Recommendations
+# Handling ALZ across Multiple Azure Active Directory tenants - Considerations & Recommendations

 As per the outlined information, in this [article](multiple-aad-tenants-in-alz.md), on how Management Groups, Azure Policy and Subscriptions interact and operate with Azure Active Directory tenants and the limitation of these operating only within a single Azure Active Directory tenant, this means that if multiple Azure Active Directory tenants exist or are required for an organization then Azure landing zones must be deployed into each of the Azure Active Directory tenants separately.